20 Essential Chinese Ingredients For Your Kitchen!

 → Shop now

 In Chinese cuisine, if it's not noodles, it must be rice!
-Although native to Thailand, the wonderfully aromatic jasmine rice is currently my rice of choice to be eaten with Chinese meat, fish and vegetable dishes.
+Although native to Thailand, the wonderfully aromatic jasmine rice is currently our rice of choice.
+It tastes great with Chinese meat, fish and vegetable dishes.
 These fluffy grains also work well as leftovers the next day to be turned into Yangzhou Fried Rice!

 Final Word

-Every time I gather these ingredients in my kitchen, I'm transported back to family dinners and cherished memories.
-I hope you'll find the same joy and passion in Chinese cooking.
+Every time we gather these ingredients in our kitchens, we're transported back to family dinners and fond memories.
+We hope you'll find the same joy and passion in Chinese cooking.
 Let's get started and create some culinary magic together!